krivard/codalab-worksheets-wiki/Dev:-Scenarios.md

 Notes:

 * How are bundles named?
 What does the URL to my bundle look like?
+* Need to agree on an archiving format for bundles: ZIP?
+A key attribute is that we must be able to read part of a bundle without having to decompress the entire bundle.
 * Checksums should be used to validate the integrity of a bundle (see current prototype)
 * Thoughts on dealing with dependencies.
 In particular what does it mean to upload a bundle that has dependent bundles which only exist locally.
 In the first pass, we could assume that bundles do not have dependencies.
 * What are notes in the current prototype.